grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 {{< figure src="/static/img/docs/transformations/join-fields-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A table visualization showing results for multiple servers" >}}

-#### Outer join (for tabular/SQL data)
+#### Outer join (for SQL-like data)

-A tabular outer join combinings tables so that the result includes matched and unmatched rows from either or both tables.
+A tabular outer join combining tables so that the result includes matched and unmatched rows from either or both tables.

 | StudentID | Name     | Major            |
 | --------- | -------- | ---------------- |